Conservators

-In certain areas of England, Conservators are statutory bodies which manage areas of countryside for the use of the public.
+In certain areas of England, conservators are statutory bodies which manage areas of countryside for the use of the public.

-Establishment, Role and Powers
+Establishment, role and powers

-Conservators are bodies corporate generally established, and granted their powers, by a Scheme made under the Commons Act 1876 or by a local Act of Parliament.
+Conservators are bodies corporate generally established, and granted their powers, by a scheme made under the Commons Act 1876 (39 & 40 Vict. c.
+56) or by a local act of Parliament.

-The exact role and powers of each group of Conservators are defined by their establishing Act and vary, but in general terms their role is to:
+The exact role and powers of each group of conservators are defined by their establishing act and vary, but in general terms their role is to: